School Direct - What is it?

-If you are considering a career in teaching, each year our teaching school offers a number of places on the School Direct programme.
+If you are considering a career in teaching, each year our Alliance offers a number of places on the School Direct programme.
 School Direct is a teacher training route which allows schools to recruit and train outstanding teachers.

 The School Direct training route includes a number of elements: